Simpson-Computer-Technologies-Research/STEM_CLUB_Week3/README.md

 - Minimum of 1 list
 - Minimum of 1 dicionary
-- Minimum of 1 External Import
+- Minimum of 1 import

 # License